codr7/eli-java/README.md

 `42`

 ### Result
-When a result type is specified, the value of the last evaluated form is returned;
+When a result type is specified; the value of the last evaluated form is returned, otherwise ´_`.
-otherwise ´_`.
 ```
 (^foo [x] _